spacegoing/Gym/docs/get-started/setup-installation.md

 - **Head server:** coordinating all components
 - **Resources server:** defining tools and verification
 - **Model server:** providing LLM inference
-- **Agent server:** orchestrating how the model interacts with the resources
+- **Agent server:** orchestrating how the model interacts with the resources.
+The agent server calls the model and resources servers using REST requests.

 :::{dropdown} Troubleshooting: "command not found: ng_run" Make sure you activated the virtual environment: